cleverman88/SUSF-Rover/README.md

 Example differential and network encoder.

 Pros:
->Seamless addition of new variables
+-Seamless addition of new variables
->Clear to modify and define values
+-Clear to modify and define values
->Modular
+-Modular
->Requires no extra work when changing variable names or adding new objects
+-Requires no extra work when changing variable names or adding new objects

 Cons:
->Requires standardised variables
+-Requires standardised variables
->Requires exceptions if any variables stored in a command state are not to be compared or sent.
+-Requires exceptions if any variables stored in a command state are not to be compared or sent.
->Not data safe (doesn’t use get() and set() commands for custom data structures.
+-Not data safe (doesn’t use get() and set() commands for custom data structures.
 This doesn’t really matter if ppl are careful when editing and setting variables )
->Requires rover data to be integer of float in order to be compared
+-Requires rover data to be integer of float in order to be compared

 The code requires standardised variables which must be rover variables (defined in the roverVar class).